evaera/Cmdr/README.md

 #### `CmdrClient:SetMashToEnable(isEnabled: boolean): void`
 Enables the "Mash to Enable" feature, which requires the player to press the activation key 7 times in quick succession to open the Cmdr menu for the first time.
 This is not meant as a security feature, rather, as a way to ensure that the console is not accidentally obtrusive to regular players of your game.

+#### `CmdrClient:SetActivationUnlocksMouse(isEnabled: boolean): void`
+Sets whether or not the mouse behavior will be set to default upon the window being shown and restored when it is hidden.

 ### Properties

 #### `CmdrClient.Enabled: boolean`